7 Killer Tips to Make Your Content More Fun and Engaging

 Using easter eggs is perhaps my favorite of the bunch.
 And while this tactic probably wouldn’t be used frequently, it can make your content stand out and engage readers a little more in the long-run.

 Creating fun-to-read content is both essential and highly effective, as it prompts more people to share it among friends and even come back for a second read.
+This leads to higher engagement, email marketing leads, and overall success from all angles.

 Can you add other creative tips on making published content stick out like a sore thumb?